 Related: Unique things to do in Bangkok

-For those who want a change of scenery from their own private pool, there is an olympic 50-metre swimming pool footsteps from the beach, just outside the restaurant.
-This is the ideal for those who start the day by swimming laps, parents with children who want to be excused from the dining table early (and remain in view while you are catching up) and guests who want to spend a little down time in a sun chair on the decking within easy reach of the restaurant.
+For those who want a change of scenery from their own private pool, there is an Olympic 50-metre swimming pool footsteps from the beach, just outside the restaurant.
+This is the ideal for those who start the day by swimming laps, parents with children who want to be excused from the dining table early (and remain in view while you are catching up) and guests who want to spend a little downtime in the sun chair on the decking within easy reach of the restaurant.

 The NAPA Spa

-The NAPA spa is located at the very top of the resort in The Spa Tower; an ultra modern, five storey structure where guests can book in for a day of pampering whilst enjoying the sea view.
-The spa has six treatment rooms, each caters for couples.
+The NAPA spa is located at the very top of the resort in The Spa Tower; an ultra-modern, five-storey structure where guests can book in for a day of pampering whilst enjoying the sea view.
+The spa has six treatment rooms, each catering for couples.